 Traditional cement board is heavy, dense, and requires a separate waterproofing step.
 That means more labor — cutting panels, fastening, taping seams, and then applying a waterproofing membrane.

-It’s lightweight, easy to cut, and typically comes with built-in waterproofing.
+They are lightweight, easy to cut, and typically come with built-in waterproofing.
 The only additional “waterproofing” work is sealing the seams and fasteners with some special goo (branded waterproofing sealant).

-A big difference is the low perm rating for most of these panels, which means they should not be used on an exterior shower wall without additional waterproofing… which kind of defeats the purpose of spending the extra money for a “waterproof” board.
+A big difference is the low perm rating for most foam panels, which means they should not be used on an exterior adjacent shower walls without additional waterproofing… which kind of defeats the purpose of spending the extra money for a “waterproof” board.

 For contractors, foam boards often win for interior walls because of speed and super easy shower niche construction/ installation.
 I have noticed that DIYers can go either way – mostly depends on their budget.